antonioloison/wjsma/README.md

 To print out the performances of our model previously attacked

 `python start.py --job stats --datatset mnist-defense-weighted --settype test --weighted true`

+### CSV File Structure of the Adversarial Samples

+Each csv file has ten columns.
+The first nine columns contain the adversarial samples for each target different from the origin class, while the last column contains the original image.
+In each adversarial sample column, the first (784 for MNIST images and 3072 for CIFAR-10 images) lines contain the pixel values of the adversarial samples, the last three lines contain the number of changed pixels, the distortion coefficient and if the attack was successful.
+The in-between lines contain the probability vectors and are completed with zeros if the attack end between the maximum number of iterations.